 The International Dental Journal publishes peer-reviewed, scientific articles relevant to international oral health issues.
-The Journal will publish three types of articles: scientific research reports, concise reviews and editorials as described in greater detail below.
+The Journal will publish four types of articles: scientific research reports, concise reviews, editorials, and commentaries as described in greater detail below.
 In addition, policy statements from the Scientific Committee of the FDI will continue to be published in the Journal.
 The Journal does not publish case reports or case series, or short communications.
 Authors of case reports may consider submitting them to Clincal Case Reports (www.clinicalcasesjournal.com/info), a Wiley Open Access online journal.

 Original articles are in three categories.

 • Practice-related research: including applied research related to the oral cavity, contiguous structures and the influence of diseases and disorders of these structures on other aspects of human health and disease.

 • International public health: including public health issues of concern to the dental profession, the epidemiology of oral diseases, and programs that address the oral health care needs of individuals within different countries.